kilavila/vps-docs/src/routes/documentation/installation/+page.md

 echo "alias vps='~/.vilath/.bin/vps'" >> ~/.bashrc
 ```

+Either close and re-open your terminal, or run `exec bash`.<br>
+You can now use your alias anywhere in the shell, which we will do when we configure VPS.

 :::tip[Mac user?]
 Then you probably want to change `~/.bashrc` to `~/.zshrc`.<br>
 Run `which $SHELL` if you don't know which shell you are using.